adelphi-ed-tech/au-courses/content/school-networks.md

 2. Create an account on [Trello](https://trello.com) and install the mobile app ([Trello Support](https://help.trello.com/))
 3. Install VirtualBox or Parallels
 4. Create a new virtual machine (VM) and install [Ubuntu Desktop](https://ubuntu.com/desktop) as the "guest" operating system.
-5. Get to know your new virtual computer by connecting it to your network, installing software, etc.
+5. Get to know your new Ubuntu computer by installing software from the Software Shop and using it for some of your every day computing tasks.
+6. Take the "Computer and Operating Systems Quiz" -- link on Moodle

 ### Live Lab Agenda

 1. Welcome & Introductions
-2. Review of videos/readings
+2. Discussion of videos/readings
 3. Breakout Rooms
    A. Room A: Troubleshooting the VM install
    B. Room B: Configuring and using Ubuntu